 What is the average MEP cost as a percentage of total construction cost in India?

-How much does MEP design cost per square foot in India?
+How much do MEP design consultants charge in India?

-Can MEP costs be reduced without compromising quality?
+Can MEP costs be reduced without compromising structural quality?